samiramadan1980/Adding-Domain-User-to-Local-Administrators-Group/README.md

 ### REQUIREMENTS
-1.The VM me be joined to a domain and has access to the domain.
+1.The VM must be joined to a domain and has access to the domain.

 2.The VM has internet access.